SKU: A095 /

 ¥11,940.11 - ¥43,254.72

 Mechanism of Action The mechanism of action of 5-azacytidine is currently debated; however, two likely mechanisms have been proposed.
 Because of its similarity to cytidine, 5-Azacytidine is believed to be incorporated into DNA and RNA of bone marrow at high doses.
+It results in inhibition of protein synthesis.
 At lower doses, 5-Azacytidine is thought to inhibit DNA methyltransferase activity leading to a decrease in DNA methylation.

 Eukaryotic Cell Culture Applications